Terge3141/WhatsIllustrator/README.md

 cd whatsillustrator
 mvn package
 ```
-This will create the file dist.jar in the same directory.
+This will create the jar files.

 ### Run
 #### WhatsApp